Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 Teatro Massimo is a spectacular neoclassical theatre from the 19th century, that ranks among Europe’s largest opera houses.
 And it’s really worth adding it on your list of must-see places in Palermo.

-The theatre offers a unique behind-the-scenes tour, where you can experience first-hand a live performance, marvel at the auditorium’s impeccable acoustics, and wander through its magnificent hallways decorated with red carpets and giant, smoky mirrors.
+The theatre is one of the most famous buildings in Palermo and offers a unique behind-the-scenes tour, where you can experience first-hand a live performance, marvel at the auditorium’s impeccable acoustics, and wander through its magnificent hallways decorated with red carpets and giant, smoky mirrors.
 Even more exciting is the fact that the locals think the theatre is haunted by a nun who’s tomb was disturbed during the construction.
 There’s also a mysterious “step of the nun” within the theatre, notorious for tripping those who doubt the haunting tale.
 Would you dare to doubt?

 Orto Botanico